Follow our free guide to form an LLC in Arizona

 What is an LLC Operating Agreement?

-The LLC Operating Agreement is an in-house legal document that defines the rights and responsibilities of each person involved in the business, as well as the details involving how the business will operate.
+The LLC Operating Agreement is a legal document that details the operational procedures of the business and clearly defines the rights and responsibilities of each person involved in the business.

 Why do I need an LLC Operating Agreement?